jeffpar/pcjs.v1/disks/pcx86/dos/compaq/3.31/README.md

 and partitions that extended beyond the first 32Mb of disk space.
 These features were soon added to DOS 4.0 and OS/2 1.1 as well.

-[Directory Listings](#directory-of-compaq-ms-dos-331-disk-1) of the distribution diskettes are provided below.

-The `FASTART` program on Disk 1 expects a "USER PROGRAMS" disk, which we have filed under [COMPAQ Diagnostics and Utilities](/disks/pcx86/diags/compaq/).
-You could, for example, use the "[COMPAQ User Programs (1989)](/disks/pcx86/diags/compaq/utilities/1989/)" diskette, which was part of a later COMPAQ MS-DOS 4.01 release, since COMPAQ states that the disk "supersedes earlier versions".

 A slightly older version of COMPAQ MS-DOS 3.31 can be found on the [COMPAQ Diagnostics 5.08](/disks/pcx86/diags/compaq/5.08/) diskette, a 360Kb disk image from the PCjs Archives that contains hidden MS-DOS 3.31 files dated September 1987.
 The disk displays a different boot message: